patagonaa/music-sync-converter/README.md

-            "Codec": "aac", // as required by ffmpeg (-c:a aac) "Profile": "aac_low", // as required by ffmpeg (-profile:a aac_low), may be omitted "Muxer": "ipod", // as required by ffmpeg (usually, this is the container format) "AdditionalFlags": "-movflags faststart", // additional arguments to pass to ffmpeg "Bitrate": 192 // kbit/s
+            "Codec": "aac", // as required by ffmpeg (-c:a aac) "Profile": "aac_low", // as required by ffmpeg (-profile:a aac_low), may be omitted "Muxer": "ipod", // as required by ffmpeg (usually, this is the container format) "Bitrate": 192 // kbit/s
         },
         "AlbumArt": {